Vili-Valtteri/Fractol/README.md

-## Upcoming Changes

-Sources for the project will be added on 14.2.2023.
-Stay tuned!

 # Fractol

 Fractol is a project that explores the world of fractals by creating visual representations of the Mandelbrot set, Julia sets, and Barnsley Fern.